 It is rarely a serious medical condition, but it often causes emotional distress and can lead to scarring of the skin.

-Acne typically appears on your face, neck, chest, back, shoulders and scalp and can take the following forms:
+Acne usually appears on the face, neck, chest, back, shoulders, and scalp.
+It can be in the form of:

 These are created when the openings of hair follicles become clogged and blocked with oil secretions and dead skin.